 Day 1.
 Fly at c.
-1.00pm from London Heathrow to Pisa (British Airways) and drive to Lucca.
+8.30am from London Heathrow to Pisa (British Airways).
+On the way to Lucca visit the Romanesque basilica of S. Piero a Grado.

 Day 2.
 Lucca.
 Visit the cathedral of S. Martino, a Romanesque church with important sculptures (tomb of Ilaria del Carretto) and paintings, and the Villa Guinigi, a rare survival of a 14th-century suburban villa and now a museum with outstanding medieval panel paintings.
 In the afternoon drive to the Villa Torrigiani, which has a 19th-century landscaped garden with a sunken garden from the 17th century.